ably/docs/examples/pub-sub-history/page.md

 History enables users to retrieve historical messages published to an application.

-Use history to retrieve messages previously published to a channel within an application.
-Users can retrieve the history for messages such as a bidding history, or status updates.
+Use history to retrieve messages that have been previously published to a channel.
+Users can then start working in your application with context of what happened before they went joined, or came online.
+Uses include retrieving the values of bids from an auction site before placing your own, or providing the last 2 minutes worth of contextual data in a realtime dashboard.

-History enables users to retrieve historically published messages within an application, allowing them to understand how the current state has been achieved.
-For example, in an auction site the user can see the history of bids as well as a see the current active bid.
-Within a sports application with live statistics the user will be able to see how the game has progressed so far.
+History enables users to retrieve messages that have been previously published within an application.
+It enables provides users with context as to how the current state has been reached.

 History is implemented using [Ably Pub/Sub](https://ably.com/docs/products/channels).
-The Ably SDK contains a set of purpose-built APIs that abstract away the complexities involved in architecting Pub/Sub features.
+The Pub/Sub SDK provides a set of flexible APIs capable of building any realtime application.
+It is powered by Ably's reliable and scalable platform.

 ## Resources